lukebeddow/gripper-mujoco/README.md

   [-p, --path] path                 path to object set, default: /home/luke/mymujoco/mjcf
 ```

-Warning: to run you need an object set (for example default above is 'set6_fullset_800_50i').
-This object set includes all of the gripper urdf files.
-This repository does NOT contain these files, you should get them from the ```luke-gripper-description``` repository.

 To run the python training, have a look at ```rl/TrainDQN.py``` and ```rl/array_training_DQN.py```.

 To run multiple trainings concurrently look at ```pc_job.sh``` or to run in queues look at ```queue_job.sh```.

-Note: in order to run you will need to tell the computer about the mujoco shared library which will be in the ```lib``` folder of you mujoco-2.1.5 installation.
-The computer checks for shared libraries listed in the ```LD_LIBRARY_PATH``` environment variable, so add the path to the mujoco library to this variable:
+If you get an error that the mujoco shared library ```libmujoco.so``` is not found, you will need to tell the computer where this library is:

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/mujoco-2.1.5/lib